 The band members were Bill Bartlett (guitar), Pete Charles (drums), Myke Scavone (lead singer), and Howie Arthur Blauvelt (bass).
 Also, Jimmy Santoro, who toured with the band in support of their debut album, joined on guitar for the follow-up album.
 Bartlett was formerly lead guitarist for bubblegum group The Lemon Pipers, while Blauvelt played with Billy Joel in two bands, The Hassles and El Primo.
-The Maxx Mann of Trans Siberian Orchestra and Kings of Christmas fame was recruited by producers Kasenetz/Katz to front the group in the 90's.
+Maxx Mann, one time singer with Trans Siberian Orchestra and Kings of Christmas, was recruited by producers Kasenetz/Katz to front a version of the group in the 90's.

 Bill Bartlett went on from the Lemon Pipers to form a group called Starstruck—originally including Steve Walmsley (bass) and Bob Nave (organ) from the Lemon Pipers—later replacing Walmsley with David Goldflies (who later played for years with Dickey Betts and Great Southern, and the Allman Brothers).
 While in Starstruck, Bartlett took Lead Belly's 59 second long "Black Betty" and arranged, recorded and released it on the group's own TruckStar label.
 "Black Betty" became a regional hit, then was picked up by producers in New York who formed a group around Bartlett called Ram Jam.
 They re-released the song, and it became a hit nationally.
 The Ram Jam "recording" was actually the same one originally recorded by Starstruck, the band at that time composed of Bartlett, lead guitar and vocals, Tom Kurtz, rhythm guitar and vocals, David Goldflies, bass, David Fleeman on drums.
 The rest of the tracks on the first studio album containing "Black Betty" was played by the Ram Jam lineup.
 The song caused a stir with the NAACP and Congress of Racial Equality calling for a boycott due to the lyrics.